Models of communication: Newcomb

-Newcomb's model was first published by Theodore H. Newcomb in his 1953 paper "An approach to the study of communicative acts".
+Newcomb's model was first published by Theodore M. Newcomb in his 1953 paper "An approach to the study of communicative acts".
 It is called the ABX model of communication since it understands communication in terms of three components: two parties (A and B) interacting with each other about a topic or object (X).
-A and B can be individual persons or groups, such as trade unions or nations.
+A and B can be persons or groups, such as trade unions or nations.
 X can be any part of their shared environment like a specific thing or another person.
-The ABX model differs from earlier models by focusing on the social relationship between the communicators in the form of the orientations they have toward each other and toward the topic.
+The ABX model differs from earlier models by focusing on the social relation between the communicators in the form of the orientations or attitudes they have toward each other and toward the topic.
 The orientations can be favorable or unfavorable and include beliefs.
 They have a big impact on how communication unfolds.
 It is relevant, for example, whether A and B like each other and whether they have the same attitude towards X.

 Newcomb understands communication as a "learned response to strain" caused by discrepancies between orientations.
 The social function of communication is to maintain equilibrium in the social system by keeping the different orientations in balance.
 In Newcomb's words, communication enables "two or more individuals to maintain simultaneous orientation to each other and towards objects of the external environment".
 The orientations of A and B are subject to change and influence each other.
 Significant discrepancies between them, such as divergent opinions on X, cause a strain in the relation.
 In such cases, communication aims to reduce the strain and restore balance through the exchange of information about the object.
-For example, if A and B are friends and X is someone both know, then equilibrium means that they have the same attitude towards X. However, there is a disequilibrium or strain if A likes X but B doesn't.
+For example, if A and B are friends and X is someone both know, then equilibrium means that they have the same attitude towards X. However, there is a disequilibrium or strain if A likes X but B does not.
 This creates a tendency for A and B to exchange information about X until they arrive at a shared attitude.
 The more important X is to A and B, the more urgent this tendency is.

 An influential expansion of Newcomb's model is due to Westley and MacLean.
-They introduce the idea of asymmetry of information: the sender (A) is aware of several topics (X1 to X3) and has to select what to communicate to the receiver (B).
+They introduce the idea of asymmetry of information: the sender (A) is aware of several topics (X1 to X3) and has to compose the message (X') to communicate to the receiver (B).
 B's direct perception is limited to only a few of these topics (X1B).
-Another addition is the inclusion of feedback from the receiver to the sender.
+Another addition is the inclusion of feedback (fBA) from the receiver to the sender.
 Westley and MacLean also propose a further expansion to account for mass communication.
 For this purpose, they include an additional component, C, that has the role of a gatekeeper filtering the original message for the mass audience.